erroronline1/caro/readme.md

 *"We write to inform you about :addresseeAccusative, :name.
 We just want to tell you :name is doing fine. :addresseeNominative can make use of the aid."*

 rendered to *"We write to inform you about **the woman Gladys**.
 We just want to tell you **Gladys** is doing fine. **The woman** can make use od the aid."*

+The [vendor management](#vendor-and-product-management) makes use of system preset placeholders.
+Text recommendations making use of :CID, :PRD or :ECR for example can import prepared values for these.

 Text templates arrange generic text chunks.
 Arrange or group chunks within the [drag and drop editor](#miscellaneous).
 Chunks can always be unselected to customize to the actual use case.
 Grouping chunks enhances the perception of the creation form.